mksbikerider/docker-nexus3/README.md

-# sonatype/nexus3
+# Based on sonatype/nexus3

-A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.
+A Dockerfile for Sonatype Nexus Repository Manager 3

+This fork is to make the Dockerfile a bit more configurable and try running the application in Alpine to see if it can be a little smaller

 To run, binding the exposed port 8081 to the host.